July 11, 2019

 VSU Earns National Recognition for Supporting Healthy Living

-Valdosta State University recently earned national gold level recognition from the Exercise is Medicine on Campus program for the second consecutive year.
+VALDOSTA — Valdosta State University recently earned national silver level recognition from the Exercise is Medicine on Campus program.
 The award reflects VSU’s ongoing commitment to health and wellness on campus.

 “The scientific evidence is clear — Exercise is Medicine.
-The VSU College of Nursing and Health Sciences, in partnership with Campus Wellness, is uniquely qualified and equipped to educate our campus about the role of physical activity, proper nutrition and other healthy behaviors in the prevention and treatment of metabolic syndrome, certain cancers, and other diseases and disabilities.”
+The VSU College of Nursing and Health Sciences, in partnership with Campus Wellness, is uniquely qualified and equipped to educate our campus about the role of physical activity, proper nutrition and other healthy behaviors in the prevention and treatment of diseases and disabilities.”

 Exercise is Medicine is a global health initiative managed by the American College of Sports Medicine.
 It focuses on physical activity being integral to the prevention and treatment of diseases.

-The School of Health Sciences is home to VSU’s Exercise Physiology Program, Athletic Training Program, and Health Sciences Program.
+The School of Health Sciences is home to VSU’s Exercise Physiology Program and Health Sciences Program.
 Its faculty, staff, and students host an annual Exercise is Medicine Symposium and operate the Center for Exercise Medicine and Rehabilitation, which houses the Athletic Training Clinic and the Fitness and Wellness Center and offers a variety of preventive and therapeutic services to the university and surrounding community.

 Campus Wellness promotes an increased awareness and practice of a healthy lifestyle by offering a variety of educational activities and programs that address the social, intellectual, occupational, spiritual, physical, and emotional wellness of the university’s faculty, staff, and student population.
 This includes the annual Benefits and Wellness Fair, which gives students, faculty, staff, and retirees the opportunity to meet with dozens of representatives to learn about health, wellness, retirement, and benefit plans; healthy living challenges such as Walk Georgia, Active For Life, and Health Trails; group fitness classes; Dine and Discover; special initiatives like the Employee Assistance Program; and more.
 Additionally, VSU’s campus features the Walking Trail System, which includes the Fitness Route, the Scenic Route, the Historical Plants Tour, and the Whitehead Camellia Trail.

-VSU was recognized at the 2018 American College of Sports Medicine’s annual meeting in Minneapolis, Minnesota.
+VSU was recognized at the 2019 American College of Sports Medicine’s annual meeting in Orlando, Florida.